Superintendent of Documents Classification

 Superintendent of Documents Classification, commonly called as SuDocs or SuDoc, is a system of library classification developed and maintained by the United States Government Publishing Office.
 Unlike Library of Congress Classification, Dewey Decimal Classification, or Universal Decimal Classification, SuDocs is not a universal system.
 Rather, it is intended for use only with publications of the Federal Government of the United States.
+Also, SuDocs does not organize materials by subject, but by the agency that created those materials, making it a provenance-based or archival classification system.

 SuDocs call numbers are assigned by the Government Publishing Office as new publications are produced.
 Many libraries that participate in the Federal Depository Library Program employ SuDocs to classify their collections.

 History

 Superintendent of Documents Classification took form around 1891, when Adelaide Hasse was given the task of organizing the government publications held at the Los Angeles Public Library.
 Rather than organize publications by subject, she instead organized them by provenance, that is, the government agency that issued them.
-Hasse applied the system she developed to a list of publications of the Department of Agriculture in 1895.
+Hasse applied her system to a list of publications of the Department of Agriculture in 1895.
 Her system was adopted by the office of the Superintendent of Documents in 1895.
 William Leander Post, head of the Government Printing Office's Public Documents Library, assigned new symbols for government agencies, allowing for the expansion of the system to accommodate all federal agencies.